 In order to more fully address the selection endogeneity, we leverage an instrumental variables strategy that relies on the fact that auctions on eBay are national events but that sniping is a function of the number of bidders on the site in the last few minutes of the auction.
-We want an instrument that shifts the probability of being out bid in the last few seconds, as opposed to being outbid in the last few minutes.
-Auctions that have more rational, non-sniping bidders watching the close are less likely be sniped because the first time bidder will be outbid in a way that allows them to respond.
-We also need this instrument to be uncorrelated with the probability of a bidder returning to the platform.
+We want an instrument that shifts the probability of being outbid in the last few seconds, as opposed to being outbid in the last few minutes.
+Auctions that have more rational, non-sniping bidders watching the close are less likely be sniped because the first-time bidder will be outbid in a way that allows them to respond.
+We also need this instrument to be correlated with the probability of a bidder returning to the platform only through the probability of being sniping.

-Auctions end on eBay simultaneously across the country and therefore at different local times of day depending on the timezone of the bidder.
+Auctions end on eBay simultaneously across the country and therefore at different local times of day depending on the time zone of the bidder.
 We found that the probability of being sniped varies dramatically by the closing time of the auction because the number of users browsing the site varies dramatically by time of day.
 When there are fewer users on the site, there are fewer non-incremental, non-sniping bidders to drive up the auction price earlier in the auction.
 This creates a cyclical relationship between the proportion of auctions that are sniped and the time of day.
 We show in Figure 5 that this relationship actually varies by time zone.
-We plot a dummy for being sniped against the local auction end time for the first time bidder for the auctions in our sample and then fit a local polynomial.
-As is evident, a bidder on the west coast watching an auction at midnight has almost a 15 percent chance of being sniped but the same bidder on the east coast has only a roughly 8 percent chance of being sniped.
-This is because midnight on the east coast is still prime time on the west coast and there are more non-sniping rational bidders in the auction.
-Thus, two bidders bidding at midnight have a different chance of being sniped and their only difference is timezone.
-We assume that the probability of returning is otherwise uncorrelated with timezone, an assumption supported by eBay's national presence.
+We plot a dummy for being sniped against the local auction end time of the first-time bidder for the auctions in our sample and then fit a local polynomial.
+As is evident, a bidder on the West Coast watching an auction at midnight has almost a 15 percent chance of being sniped but the same bidder on the east coast has only a roughly 8 percent chance of being sniped.
+This is because midnight on the east coast is still prime time on the west coast and there are more nonsniping rational bidders in the auction.
+Thus, two bidders bidding at midnight have a different chance of being sniped and their only difference is time zone.
+We assume that the probability of returning is otherwise uncorrelated with time zone, an assumption supported by eBay's national presence.